Healthy Homes Assessment Mornington

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to ensure that their Mornington rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords are now required to ensure that their Mornington rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties must be fully in compliance by July 1st 2024.

 The areas covered by the Healthy Homes Standards are:

-We can assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager about the work that requirements to be done and offer an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about the work that needs to be done, and provide an assessment report that includes all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes relevant fines.
+Failure to meet the obligations of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 plus additional healthy homes relevant fines.

-We’re fully independent assessors of rental properties as well as completely certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, in addition, we’re fully qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779